ParticipioLabs/realities/ui/README.md

   - `components` directory - houses component directories for components that are direct children of `ExampleComponent`.
   - `ExampleComponent.test.js` - Jest tests for the component (we don't have many of these right now, but we probably should).

-### Importing with `@/`
+### Simple importing from `src`

-In order to make it easier to import shared components, services, etc. throughout the code, we have defined a custom alias in Webpack that works as a shorthand for the frontend's `src` directory.
-You can import a shared component by doing `import ExampleComponent from '@/components/ExampleComponent'` or a shared service using `import exampleService from '@/services/exampleService'`.
-Anything in `src` can be imported this way.
+In order to make it easier to import shared components, services, etc. throughout the code, we have configured `jsonfig.json` so that writing something like `import ExampleComponent from 'components/ExampleComponent'` will import `ui/src/components/ExampleComponent`, no matter where you currently are in the ui directory tree.
+Anything in `ui/src` can be imported this way.

 ### Presentational vs container components